oligot/epm/doc/json.md

 Put a description in it.
 It's a string.

+## scripts

+The "scripts" member is an object hash of script commands that are run at various times in the lifecycle of your package.
+The key is the lifecycle event, and the value is the command to run at that point.

+See `epm-scripts(1)` to find out more about writing package scripts.

 ## dependencies

 Dependencies are specified with a simple hash of package name to version.